 When self-published authors post their book cover art asking for feedback, I have to admit that I don’t know how to respond.
 The reason for my hesitation is that I don’t know what the authors really want.
 Feedback or flattery?
 Learn how to properly ask for book cover feedback.

 Retailing giant John Wanamaker is famous for saying that only half of his advertising worked, but that he didn't know which half.
 His quote still accurately expresses the frustrations with advertising businesses of all sizes feel.
 Discover why it's so frustrating and what to do about it.

 PPC, CAC, CTR, RoAS... what do they all mean?
 Advertising professionals throw these terms around that could baffle those unfamiliar with them.
 Common advertising acronyms are decrypted and their importance is explained.

 Don't believe the hype that self published book sales are easy!
 Discover what's really possible when it comes to these sales.

-Instagram Live and Facebook Live are very popular in the social media universe.
-And even more networks are starting to offer live content creation.
-Learn why live is so hot and how to make it more viewer friendly for your audience.
+Instagram Live and Facebook Live are very popular in the social media universe, and even more networks are starting to offer live content creation.
+Learn why going live is so hot and how to make it more viewer-friendly for your audience.

 What if Amazon went away?
 What would authors do, particularly those who self-publish using Kindle Direct Publishing?
 Here are some thought exercises to help you future-proof your book writing investments.